area17/twill/docs/src/getting-started/navigation.md

 # Navigation

 Since Twill 3.x there are 2 ways to manage navigation.
 You can only use one of them at the time.
-In general we suggest to use the newer approach by registering the navgiation in your `AppServiceProvider`.
+In general we suggest to use the newer approach by registering the navigation in your `AppServiceProvider`.

 There are 3 levels of navigation.